 For my part, at this point, I shall be concentrating on the early and middle years from a modelling and gaming perspective, roughly encompassing first settlement up until the nominal end of the Queensland Black War (1855), where conflict arguably reached its zenith and parity between forces existed for the last time.
 This alone is a huge swath of subject matter, each component part worthy of its own detailed treatment.

 The entire subject is like doing all colonial expansion in Africa in one go – there is just so much going on with multiple different ‘looks’ to each era and theatre.
-This will align with the models I have and their utility as well as interleave with the other contemporary conflicts that interest me such as the Cape Wars in South Africa, Indian Mutiny and the Maori Wars in New Zealand.
+This will align with the models I have and their utility as well as interleave with the other contemporary conflicts that interest me such as the Cape Wars in South Africa, North American Indian Wars, the Indian Mutiny and Maori Wars in New Zealand.